Deepak8717/javascript/tswa/README.md

 Older commits will show you how to solve the problem with basic hooks.

-Recent commits with the advice of [@sarngru](https://github.com/sarngru) shows how a Redux structure can be implemented to solve same problem.
-Case will show how to manage states, middleware and handling of network requests.

 - `App` component holds all universal states
 - Children components of the `App` component inherit universal states
 - Usage of React Hooks, `useEffect`, `useState` concepts

+Recent commits with the advice of [@sarngru](https://github.com/sarngru) shows how a Redux structure can be implemented to solve same problem.
+Case will show how to manage states, middleware and handling of network requests.

+- Elimination of passing states from parent to child components
+- Usage of React, React Redux, Redux Saga

 ## Examples